 In May 2014, the FASB issued Accounting Standards Update No. 2014-09, Revenue from Contracts with Customers (Topic 606) ("ASU 2014-09"), which supersedes the revenue recognition requirements in ASC Topic 605, Revenue Recognition.
 ASU 2014-09 requires revenue recognition to depict the transfer of goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 The new revenue recognition model requires identifying the contract, identifying the performance obligations, determining the transaction price, allocating the transaction price to performance obligations and recognizing the revenue upon satisfaction of the performance obligations.
 ASU 2014-09 also requires additional disclosure about the nature, amount, timing and uncertainty of revenue and cash flows arising from customer contracts, including significant judgments and change in judgments, and assets recognized from costs incurred to obtain or fulfill a contract.
 ASU 2014-09 can be applied either retrospectively to each prior reporting period presented or retrospectively with the cumulative effect of initially applying the update recognized at the date of the initial application along with additional disclosures.
 On July 9, 2015, the FASB deferred the effective date of ASU 2014-09 for one year.
-ASU 2014-09 is effective for annual reporting periods beginning after December 15, 2017 and early adoption is not permitted.
+ASU 2014-09 is effective for annual reporting periods beginning after December 15, 2017.
 Accordingly, we will adopt ASU 2014-09 on January 29, 2018, the first day of our first quarter for the fiscal year ending February 3, 2019, our fiscal year 2018.
-We have not selected a method for adoption nor determined the potential effects on our consolidated financial statements.
+We expect to adopt ASU 2014-09 retrospectively with the cumulative effect of initially applying the update recognized at the date of the adoption along with additional disclosures.
+Our review is ongoing and we have not yet identified any material changes in the timing of revenue recognition.
+We continue to evaluate the new disclosure requirements of ASU 2014-09 on our consolidated financial statements.